space-mvc/api-example/README.md

 2) Run ```composer install```

+3) Create a virtual host as http://local.api.com to match postman urls

-3) Create a mysql database
+4) Create a mysql database

-4) Update the database settings inside .env to match your database/host
+5) Update the database settings inside .env to match your database/host

 ```
 DB_CONNECTION=mysql